TheBrenny/scetch/readme.md

 Components in scetch allow you to render partials both statically and dynamically!
 You can render the partial before sending data to the client by using `c=`, allowing you to, for example, add multiple rows of todos!
 Then if the client wants a new todo, the global scetch object can insert one on your command!
 By calling `scetch.insert($(".todos"), "beforeend", scetch.comps.todo)`, you can add a new todo component before the closing tag of the todo list!

+The `scetch.comps` object literally holds the string data of the scetch components.
+Therefore you can add partials that you don't even load!
+Simply swap out the scetch component you want to use for valid HTML and, scetch's your engine, it's in!

+The only limitation to using the client-side injection is that you only have access to applying variables.
+You don't get loops, you don't get conditions, you don't get nothin' but variables.

+Your web app doesn't allow inline scripts?
+No worries!
 Nonce use is available to help secure your web apps!
 One package (also written by TheBrenny) that can help become a middleware to ExpressJS is [`nonce-express`](https://github.com/TheBrenny/nonce-express).

-Alternatively, nonces can be set by setting a variable during `res.render` or `scetch.engine`.
+Alternatively, nonces can be set by setting a variable during in the object passed to `res.render` or `scetch.engine`.

 *See also! `scetch.insert` is more-or-less a wrapper for [`insertAdjacentHTML`](https://developer.mozilla.org/en-US/docs/Web/API/Element/insertAdjacentHTML).
 Go there to understand the arguments!*